J2000A/Pilot-TV/README.md

 8) Reboot Rasperry Pi automatically every night https://gist.github.com/jritsema/d358f31bcc83f5bb479a

 DONATIONS<br>
-We would be very happy to receive a small donation :D<br>
+We would be happy to receive a donation in favour of our gliding club.
+The development of the system generated a lot of work and know-how and if you appreciate it feel free to leave a monetary support for the future projects of your gliding club.<br>
 https://www.paypal.me/JonasAugust

 EMAIL<br>